 It's actually even more frustrating than that.
 Both of them were sitting in John's apartment not far away, watching the show.
 They only reason they didn't go is that they were both too tired.

-"You can divide it up any way you want—if you want to give Ringo nothing, that's up to you."
+"You can divide it up any way you want—if you want to give Ringo less, that's up to you."

 One possible interpretation might be that Lennon was simply uninterested in anything too similar to living life as a jetsetting rock star.
 Perhaps he felt he didn't want to go through "the lost weekend" again, and wanted a stable, normal-ish family life and to be there for Yoko or Sean.
 He felt bad about his mistakes and didn't want to go back.
 He might have enjoyed his freedom in not surrendering to a group vote, too.